Welome to Counselling Matters, Counselling in Liverpool

-In view of the current situation regarding the Covid-19 pandemic, we are only offering online and telephone counselling at present.
+In view of the ongoing situation regarding the COVID-19 pandemic, we are only offering online and telephone counselling at present.
 We expect to resume face-to-face work as soon as we consider it safe and appropriate to do so.

 At Counselling Matters, we are committed to helping you get the most out of your life and have the relationships you deserve.
 We work with individuals and couples, adults and children, over a broad range of issues.
 Over 80% of people who come to counselling find it helps.
 You could be one of them.